VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 For detailed architecture [refer slide-7](https://docs.google.com/presentation/d/1tzkWbHu6RclA0QWnoEFy9HK0KmISdCjLNfv5QxwJ3Mg/edit?usp=sharing) of Architecture v2.0.

-The reason we need an [authserver](https://github.com/megamsys/authserver) for usermanagement since `Openshift/Origin` doesn't have ability to create new users and manage them which is needed for SaaS products.
+`Openshift/Origin` doesn't have ability to create new users and manage them which is needed for SaaS products.

 `Openshift/Origin` has ability to authenticate when an user is available in a 3rd party system using `LDAP`, `OAuth` or other providers.

-Here we'll leverage `LDAPProvider`.
+Hence we need an [authserver](https://github.com/megamsys/authserver) for usermanagement using `LDAP`.

+`Openshift/origin` supports the provider `LDAP`.

 ### REST